yaml/yamlscript/doc/modes.md

 The important one to learn about are data and code modes.
-To use YAMLScript effectively you'll need to be comfortable with switching back and forth between data the two.
+To use YAMLScript effectively you'll need to be comfortable with switching back and forth between the two.

 Bare mode is the default when you haven't added a `!yamlscript` tag to the start of a YAML document.